 David Encouraged Himself in the Lord 1Sam.
 30:1-6 CLICK TITLE FOR AUDIO

-In the Lord’s provisions [present] – the Lord had been so good to meet all of David’s needs and he was meeting David’s needs even in this trial – remember that the Lord’s provisions are abundant – when you need money to pay a bill next week it matters not whether the money is in your bank account or the Lord’s – it’ll be there for you when you need it.
+In the Lord’s provisions [present] – the Lord had been so good to meet all of David’s needs and he was meeting David’s needs even in this trial.
+Remember that the Lord’s provisions are abundant.
+When you need money to pay a bill next week it matters not whether the money is in your bank account or the Lord’s.
+It’ll be there for you when you need it.

-Once you have courage from God then you can go on – you must trust God [usually have to be in a place like this to really trust him] – once David was encouraged then he prayed [1 Sam 30:8] and God answered his prayer – and they did recover all [1 Sam 30:18-19].
-Look at the good side – they were returned from the battle in time to attack – they didn’t end up fighting in a battle in which Saul and Jonathan were killed [1 Sam 31] – they recovered all and no one was molested – they ended up with extra spoil and shared it with those from whom they had been sustained [1 Sam 30:26-31] – they weren’t ever going to need Ziklag again since they were moving back to Israel – the enemy they defeated were Amalekites Ex 17:14.
-In the midst of all this trouble there were a number of really good things going on.
+In the Lord’s perspective – you usually have to be in a place like this to really learn to trust God.
+David prayed [1 Sam 30:8] and God answered his prayer.
+He and his men recovered all [1 Sam 30:18-19].
+Look at the good side.
+They were returned from the battle in time to attack.
+They didn’t end up fighting in a battle in which Saul and Jonathan were killed [1 Sam 31].
+They recovered all and no one was molested.
+They ended up with extra spoil and shared it with those who had sustained them [1 Sam 30:26-31].
+They weren’t ever going to need Ziklag again since they were moving back to Israel.
+The enemy they defeated were the Amalekites [Ex 17:14].
+In the midst of all this trouble there were many good things going on.

-In the Lord’s perspective – David could not have seen all of these things at the moment he saw their city burned and their possessions and family’s missing; but God could see them – and we have to trust that God’s perspective is better than ours – in the Lord we can be fully encouraged.
+David could not have seen all of these things at the moment he saw their city burned and their possessions and family’s missing.
+But God could see them.
+And we have to trust that God’s perspective is better than ours.
+In the Lord, we can be fully encouraged.

-Conclusion: you’re going to find yourself right where David was one of these days, if not today – don’t despair – the Lord is the one that got you there and he is the one who’ll get you where he wants you to be – encourage yourself in the Lord the way David encouraged himself – when you look back on a time like this you will realize it was one of the greatest things that ever happened to you.
+Conclusion: Once you have courage from God then you can go on.
+You’re going to find yourself right where David was one of these days, if not today.
+Don’t despair.
+The Lord is there with you and he is the one who’ll get you where he wants you to be.
+Encourage yourself in the Lord the way David encouraged himself.
+Your “men” need to see you encouraged and know that the Lord did it.
+That will encourage them.
+When you look back on a time like this you will realize it was one of the greatest things that ever happened to you.